-As a subset of our residential community, the Office of Residential Life values the social education and engagement of students living in our residence halls.
+As a subset of our community, Student Affairs values the social education and engagement of students living in our residence halls.
 For some students, though, the opportunity to live in the wider community provides an experience that is more conducive to their developmental or environmental needs.
-To include those students with such interests, a small number of students are permitted to submit an application to reside off campus.
+To include those students with such interests, a small number of students are approved to reside off campus.

 - Students are not guaranteed approval to live off-campus.

 - Once approval is granted, a student may generally continue to live off-campus in subsequent semesters/years.

 - Students must reapply for off-campus housing every year.

 - Students must reside within a 20-mile radius of campus.

 - Student Affairs does not offer an off campus listing service, nor does it offer assistance with arrangements or securing a lease.
 Students are responsible for making all plans and arranging their housing and off-campus logistics.

 Once a student applies, is approved, and moves forward with moving into their off campus housing, the College will not provide lease forgiveness should a conflict arise where the student vacates the property.
 Student Affairs will do its best to house previously off-campus students should space be available when needed.
 However, we are unable to assist with the financial implications of a broken lease.